ssharma2712/MyESL/README.md

 --min_groups <int>                   : This option allows users to set the minimum number of genes included in the multi-gene ESL models and helps early stopping in the grid search over the sparsity parameter space.
                                        It takes a value greater than zero (0) and builds models containing more or equal numbers of groups in the model.

---class_bal <string>                : DrPhylo also performs class balancing, a common practice in supervised machine learning.
+--group_wt <string>                : DrPhylo also performs class balancing, a common practice in supervised machine learning.
 Class balancing helps balance the number of species inside and outside the focal clade of interest.
                                       Class balancing in DrPhylo is performed by phylogenetic aware sampling <phylo> when the "--tree" option provides the phylogenetic hypothesis.
 DrPhylo also makes a balance between classes by using inverse weights using the option <weight>.
 --output <string>                   : The name of the output directory where all results from DrPhylo analysis will be stored.
 The program creates this directory automatically.